- Posted by Janina Bernardo

 - Blogging, Linkedin, Twitter

-Here is how the 4 biggest social media platforms and your website still employ McLuhan’s theory:
+We look into the 4 biggest social media platforms and your website to see how you can apply McLuhan’s theory to benefit your business:

 If you’re launching a new website or updating an existing website, download our guide, Introduction to Website Best Practices.